Less Typing, More Discovery

 Try it yourself

-Pick a CSV — one of yours, or grab the earthquake data above — and try the pipeline:
+Pick a CSV — one of yours, or the earthquake sample above — and try the pipeline:

 curl -fsSL https://install.meridian.online/finetype | bash